Skip to content

 The bottom line

 Freelance income comes with a tax premium (the 15.3% SE tax), but it also comes with deductions W-2 employees cannot access: home office, health insurance, retirement contributions, business expenses, and the QBI deduction.
-The key is tracking every expense, making quarterly payments, and maximizing deductions.
+Track every expense, make quarterly payments, and maximize deductions.